Salah856/AWS_WhitePapers_Summary/Amazon Aurora MySQL Database Administrator’s Handbook.md

     - Each of the Replicas can be automatically promoted to the primary role if the current primary instance fails.

     - A cluster endpoint that automatically follows the primary instance in case of failover.

+    - A reader endpoint that includes all Aurora Replicas and is automatically updated when Aurora Replicas are added or removed.